dumplinghusky/PasswordListManager/README.md

 ## About

-This generator creates sophisticated targeted wordlists for dictionary attacks
+This generator creates sophisticated targeted wordlists for dictionary attacks asks questions about the target and uses the keywords to generate wordlist also allows for merging related wordlists to current wordlist

-This program is an interactive list generator that will create a password wordlist and can be used in penetration testing and forensic investigations to crack passwords.
+Can be used in penetration testing to crack passwords or for CTF practice.

 It also is going to be a utility to manage and trim wordlists but those features are still under development.

 ### Getting Started